Upgrade to G Suite Basic

 |Compare more features...|

 - Set up billing for continued business features.
 You can set up billing at any time without prematurely ending your free trial.
-You won't be charged until your 30-day trial ends or you add more than 10 users.
+You won't be charged until your free trial ends or you add more than 10 users.
 In fact, we recommend entering your billing information well before the end of your trial to avoid having your service suspended.
-For details on pricing and payments, see Google Apps Billing basics.
+For details on pricing and payments, see G Suite Billing basics.

 - Downgrade to the Free edition to go back to using Google Apps for free.

 You can't downgrade once your paid subscription begins.
-You can downgrade to the Free edition during your 30-day trial.
+You can downgrade to the Free edition during your free trial period.
 However, once you set up billing and then either add more than 10 users or let the trial expire, the option to downgrade is no longer available.